joemunapo/hirerandomshit.com/README.md

 # HireRandomShit – AI Manager Repo

+> **The hustle platform for Zimbabwe.**
+> Hire random shit — tools, gigs, services — with escrow, reviews, and a Gumroad-inspired web interface.

 This repo is the **single source of truth** for the AI Project Manager that guides the HireRandomShit.com build.

 ---